Hayle Film Club

 The purpose of the Hayle Film Club is to offer a community cinema experience for townspeople and visitors as an alternative entertainment option that is also accessible and reasonably priced.
-The programme comprises a mix of recent well-received films of various genres, including British, independent, some interesting mainstream, and foreign-language titles, to appeal to an audience of all ages (although all films will not always be suitable for a general audience).
-Many of the films will have had scant exposure in West Cornwall’s local cinemas.
+Our three programmes each year comprise a mix of recent well-received films of various genres, including British, independent, some interesting mainstream, plus foreign-language titles, to appeal to various cinematic tastes (although all films will not always be suitable for a general audience).
+Some of the films will have had scant exposure in West Cornwall’s local cinemas.

-Membership is £5 a year.
+Annual membership is £7.50.
 This is not compulsory – non-members can turn up and buy a ticket and all are welcome.
 However, we do encourage membership as this helps to cover extra costs.
+As is legally required, we pay a non-theatrical licence fee to distributors for every film we screen, plus a room hire fee to the Passmore Edwards Institute, which means it costs us about £150 per film just to open the doors.

 A potted history